 2) Think Replacement Instead

 Some people really do have a severely structured life with every minute planned from the time they wake up until they retire.
 If this is you, a Type A, perhaps a meal plan could really work well: to show you what your daily eating regime could look like.
 However, in my experience, a deeper understanding of a whole foods diet and what it looks like opens all the doors instead of closing them, making it an easier transition to creating meals based on what you have in your fridge, what's in season, or what your body wants that day.
 That's where true freedom lies.

 I believe that a strong awareness of our body and its needs are at the core of our issues, and if we could just learn that, we'd be able to make sustainable changes.

 What works better?

 Need further help getting super clear on your nutrition to simplify it?
 It's what I do.
-Work with me.
+Let’s chat.